-A highly acclaimed recording artist, Gerhardt has won several international awards and his recording of Unsuk Chin’s Cello Concerto, released by Deutsche Grammophon, won the BBC Music Magazine Award and was shortlisted for a Gramophone Award in 2015.
-Gerhardt has recorded extensively for Hyperion, his latest recording was „Rostropovich’s ‘Encores’”.
-In 2019 his complete recordings of the Bach suites will be released.
+A highly acclaimed recording artist, Gerhardt has won several awards, and his recording of Unsuk Chin’s Cello Concerto, released by Deutsche Grammophon, won the BBC Music Magazine Award and was shortlisted for a Gramophone Award in 2015.
+Gerhardt has recorded extensively for Hyperion, his latest recording of Rostropovich’s ‘Encores’ released in January 2017.
+In 2019 his complete recording of the Bach suites will be released.

 Alban Gerhardt plays a Matteo Gofriller cello dating from 1710.